kendraio/kendraio-app/docs/workflow/blocks/context_block.rst

 Supported properties
 --------------------

-- **contextKey** (string) - the key of the value that will be saved into context.
+- **contextKey** (string) The key of the value that will be saved into context.
   For example, if you use a key of "savedData" then the value will be available in the context as "context.savedData".

-- **valueGetter** (string) [OPTIONAL] - the JMESPath of the value to store into context.
+- **valueGetter** (string) [OPTIONAL]  The JMESPath of the value to store into context.
   This defaults to "data" so if it is omitted it stores the whole incoming value into context.

 - **keyGetter** (string) [OPTIONAL] - the JMESPath of the key to use within context.
   JMESPath does not allow for variable keys, so this makes it possible for batch code to write to different context locations.

 Usage patterns